HUNTER: Cory Glauner

-Around February is the application period controlled bear hunts.
+Around February is the application period controlled bear hunts in Idaho.
 Like always, I put in my application, but didn’t get my hopes up.
 The odds of drawing that tag are something dismal like 4%, so I didn’t really expect to draw.
 About a month later though, I checked the results and I had been selected!
 I couldn’t believe it.
 I sent a screenshot to my buddies just to rub it in and they couldn’t believe it either, and an hour or so later I get a text from Russ saying that he had also drawn!
 Unreal.
 Guess we aren’t bear baiting this year…

 I Knew It Was Going To Be Good Hunting, But This Is Crazy!

 It’s been a busy, somewhat hectic spring here at OUTDOORS INTERNATIONAL, and we were in Texas hunting javelinas the first week, so the first time we could get up hunting was about two weeks into the hunt.
 Russ and I decided to make a bomb run up to set up camp and do as much hunting as we could.
 Mostly just get a lay of the land and see what we could see.
 We met Russ’s friend Mike who was kind enough to let us crash in his camp.
 Mike is a great guy and a wealth of knowledge when it comes to bear hunting this area.
 He, his son, his wife, and grandkids had all drawn over the years, and all of them had killed giants.
 His stories about their hunts got me excited!

 After we got camp set up, (it was the Maiden Voyage for my new Elk Mountain Tent) we went out and Mike showed us some good spots to focus on.
 In six hours we had seen 13 bears!
 It was amazing.
 Of those 13, five were shooters and two of those were GIANTS.
 If I wasn’t excited before, I was now.
 We headed back home and started making plans to hunt in earnest the next weekend.